-The doctoral program provides a common core education addressing issues of social and behavioral sciences while developing students’ expertise in one of the Department’s three areas of interest (human development, planned social change, and the social determinants of health).
+The doctoral program provides a common core education addressing issues of social and behavioral sciences while developing students’ expertise in one of the Department’s two areas of interest (planned social change and the social determinants of health).
 Students must select an academic focus in one of these areas.
 Students in the doctoral program must successfully complete:

 - 120 total credits (80 credits formal coursework, 40 research credits)